objektwerks/scala/README.md

 7. **Slack:** A messaging-collaboration tool ( https://slack.com ) that allows developers to communicate ( quietly ) in the same room or across the country.
 8. **VPN:** Secure VPN provides developers with external access to a ( corporate ) development network.
-9. **Local Services:** It’s often convenient to build Scala prototypes and integrations tests against local services, such a Kafka, Cassandra or any other ( Big Data ) service.
+9. **Local Services:** It’s often convenient to build Scala prototypes and integration tests against local services, such a Kafka, Cassandra or any other ( Big Data ) service.
 The same integrations tests can be run in a properly configured CI/CD environment.
 10. **CI/CD:** Known as continuous integration and deployment.
 Using a tool like Jenkins ( https://jenkins.io ), a team can set up a build project for each project housed in a Git repository.
 Based on a schedule, Jenkins will pull a Git repository, rebuild the project, run tests and package it using SBT.
 This is basic continuous integration.
-Using Jenkins components, build pipelines and stages can be constructed.
+Using Jenkins components, build pipelines and stages can be constructed as well.
 Continuous deployment is a controversial topic, but available.
-Github and Gitlab have CI/CD features as well.
+Github and Gitlab have CI/CD services as well.
 11. **Kanban Board:** Github, for each repository, provides a free Kanban Board that allows developers to manage project tasks.
  Gitlab also provides a Kanban Board for each repository.
 Other agile tools exist, but are considered overkill by a growing number of developers.
-Atlassian ( https://www.atlassian.com ) provides a popular set of agile tools.
+Atlassian ( https://www.atlassian.com ) provides a popular ( yet overly robust ) set of agile tools.
-12. **Laptop:** Scala developers typically use a MacBook Pro or Linux laptop, configured with 16GB+.
-Today's developers must be mobile, able to work anywhere at anytime.
+12. **Laptop:** Scala developers typically use a MacBook Pro, configured with a 15" screen and 16GB+.
+Today's developers must be mobile, capable of working anywhere at anytime.
+Linux laptops are slowly gaining traction.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).
 14. **Pathfinder:** The ultimate file system browser for Apple OSX ( https://cocoatech.com/#/ ).